emmamglass/bacterialvaginosis_interactions/README.md

 **Input:** A directory of reconstrucitons in .sbml format titled 'BV+_context'.
 This directory is available in this repository.

 **Output:** A file called transport_rxns.csv, which lists all transport reactions across reconstructions in the BV+_context repository.
+This file is available in this directory.

 ### reaction_annotations.ipynb
 This script determines KEGG reaction subsystems for each reaction in a list of reactions by interfacing with the ModelSEED reaction database and KEGG.